globaleaks/whistleblowing-software/documentation/roadmap/index.rst

 Multitenancy
 ............
-Import and Export of Tenants ............................
+Import and export of tenants ............................
 Part of the software is a recent feature of Multitenancy, first implemented in 2018 and stabilized during 2019.
 Through this feature, GlobaLeaks makes it possible to create multiple setups of itself via virtual sites (similarly to Wordpress multisite feature).
 In order to make it more easy for an administrator to migrate a platform form a system to an other or to enable users to require data portability from a globaleaks provider to an other, for example in relation to GDPR it has been evaluated necessary to improve the multi tenancy implementation by implementing support for import-export of tenants.